Is Marrakech Safe for Solo Female Travelers? (Local Insight!)

 Be Wary of Restaurants in Jemaa el-Fnaa: While the square is a great place to experience street food, be aware that lower prices can mean lower quality.

-Stay in a Central Location: Choose accommodation in a safe, central area, like Jemaa el-Fnaa, to easily access tourist attractions.
+Stay in a Central Location: Choose affordable riads in Marrakech in a safe, central area, like Jemaa el-Fnaa, to easily access tourist attractions.
+A central place to sleep ensures peace of mind when returning after a busy day.

 Emergency Contacts: In case of an emergency, you can contact the police at 19 or the ambulance service at 15.